CESNET/glite-testsuites/LB/Readme.txt

  -c | --color           Format output as text with ANSI colours (autodetected by default).
  -x | --html            Format output as html.

-* The name of the bkserver host has to be specified everytime
+* The name of the LB server host has to be specified everytime

 Examples